vijaycse/predictive-scaling/README.md

 #### Database:

-The idea is to store the predicted order per hr in a simple DB like postgres and write a micro batch (scheduled every hr) to scan the the table to the read the predicted order the for the next hr ahead of time.
+The idea is to store the predicted order per hr in a simple DB like postgres and write a micro batch (scheduled every hr) to scan the table to the read the predicted order the for the next hr ahead of time.

 ```